PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 5. Create tables and views in the PostgreSQL database
 * Tables and views can be manually updated, if necessary

-6. Script out the schema for tables, views, etc. in the the PostgreSQL database
+6. Script out the schema for tables, views, etc. in the PostgreSQL database
 * Again, use the DB Schema Export Tool, but this time the source database is the PostgreSQL server
 * Store the scripted objects in a git repo
   * See the [DBSchema_DMS repo](https://github.com/PNNL-Comp-Mass-Spec/DBSchema_DMS)

 7. Transfer Table Data
 * Use the DB Schema Export Tool tool to export data from all of the tables in SQL Server
-* Two input files:
+* Three input files:
   * Text file defining the source and target table names, along with primary key columns; also defines tables to skip
   * Text file defining the source and target column names, optionally defining columns to skip
+  * Text file with table names defining the order that data should be exported from tables
+    * The export order also dictates the order that tables will be listed in the shell script created for importing data into the target database
 * The program will create one file per table, with the data for that table scripted as `INSERT ...
 ON CONFLICT DO UPDATE` statements
 * It also creates a shell script for loading the data for each table
   * Import data to to the PostgreSQL database by running the shell script

+8. Append new table data
+* New data added to tables in SQL Server can be added to the PostgreSQL database
+* Use the DB Schema Export Tool tool, with a parameter file that has TableDataDateFilter defined
+  * This points to a tab-delimited text file with columns SourceTableName, DateColumnName, and MinimumDate
+* The program will create one file per table
+* It also creates a shell script for loading the data for each table
+  * Import data to to the PostgreSQL database by running the shell script

-8. Convert stored procedures
+9. Convert stored procedures
 * Use SQL Server Management Studio (SSMS) to script out stored procedures and user defined functions from a database
 * Convert the scripted DDL using the SQLServer Stored Procedure Converter
   * See the [SQLServer-Stored-Procedure-Converter repo](https://github.com/PNNL-Comp-Mass-Spec/SQLServer-Stored-Procedure-Converter) on GitHub